Odd &

 4 tbsp. clear dish detergent

-2 tbsp. clear syrup (corn syrup
+2 tbsp. clear syrup (corn syrup like Karo works well)

 Mix ingredients together.
 Use straws to blow bubbles.